emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 ## Adding A Sign-In View

 What is a mobile app without a sign-in view?
-Lets go ahead and create one:
+Let's go ahead and create one:

-1. Right click on the `EmeraldDApp` folder in Xcode, then click new file.
+1. Right-click on the `EmeraldDApp` folder in Xcode, then click new file.
 2. On The new file screen, ensure "SwiftUI" is selected then click `Next`.
 3. Let's name the file `SignInView` and click `Create`.
-4. Our project view is starting to look a little crowded, lets creates a `Group` to hold our views.
-Holding down the command key to left of the keyboard, select both the `ContentView` and `SignInView` before right clicking then selecting "New Group from Selection".
+4. Our project view is starting to look a little crowded, let's create a `Group` to hold our views.
+Holding down the command key to the left of the keyboard, select both the `ContentView` and `SignInView` before right-clicking then selecting "New Group from Selection".
 We will name the group `Views`

 <img src="https://i.imgur.com/I1UI3qR.gif" />